World War II: Stalingrad (1942-43)

 Figure 1.--Some of the fierest fighting in World War II took palce around this sculpture of Russian children in the middle of Stalingrad.
+Not one of the mounumental Soviet sculptures, but one of the most famous.
 The children are wearing their Young Pioneer uniforms.

 Turning Point